electronstudio/pygame-zero-book/chapters/chase.md

 ## Timer

-Add a variable at the top of the program (but prerably after any `import` statements) to store the number of seconds of time remaining in the game:
+Add a variable at the top of the program (but preferably after any `import` statements) to store the number of seconds of time remaining in the game:

 ```python